MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/use-visual-studio-with-codespaces.md

 Since you are working with the Visual Studio client connected to a remote environment, you get the same accessibility features as when working locally.

 * Source Control - Full Git support through the new [Git window](https://devblogs.microsoft.com/visualstudio/improved-git-experience-in-visual-studio-2019/).
-* Accessibility - We believe there are no known issues with assistive technology compatibility that don't already exist in the local Visual Studio experience.
+* Accessibility - There is one known issue with assistive technology not being able to access the appcasting of a debugged app.
+Besides this, we don't believe there are any other compatibility issues that don't already exist in the local Visual Studio experience.
 Please let us know if you detect bugs by filing an issue on [developer community](https://developercommunity.visualstudio.com/).
 * Publishing - Publish to Azure through GitHub Actions is supported.
 * Connected services - App Insights, KeyVault, Storage, SQL, Redis, Cosmos, openAPI, and gRPC are partially supported.
-* Test Explorer - Mostly supported.
+* Test Explorer* - Mostly supported.
 Some features in progress such as default architecture selection, run tests in parallel, playlists, etc. Known issues with debugging a unit test, run settings, and some additional enterprise features.
 Profiling unit tests is not supported.

 Not yet available:

+* Test Explorer* - Some features such as default architecture selection, run tests in parallel, playlists, etc. Known issues with debugging a unit test, run settings, and some additional enterprise features.
+Profiling unit tests is not supported.
 * NuGet Package Manager UI - NuGet command line is supported.
-* Enterprise testing features - Live Unit Testing support in progress.
-Microsoft Fakes, Code coverage, and IntelliTest not supported.
+* Enterprise testing features - Live Unit Testing, Microsoft Fakes, Code coverage, and IntelliTest not supported.
-* Advanced publishing scenarios - Selective publishing, FTP publishing, preview changes, quick publish tool bar, etc. support is planned.
+* Advanced publishing scenarios - Selective publishing, FTP publishing, preview changes, quick publish tool bar, etc.
 ## See also

 * [What is GitHub Codespaces?](codespaces-overview.md)